Benzo Rehab Center in Texas

 If you feel anxious, shaky, or even get physical symptoms like sweating or nausea when you don’t take them, your body could be dependent.

 Are you hiding how much you’re taking or “borrowing” pills from friends?
-This kind of sneaky behavior is often a clue that something’s off.
+This kind of behavior is often a clue that something is amiss.

 If your relationships, work, or school are slipping because you’re too focused on getting or using benzos, it’s time to take a hard look at what’s happening.